Have a question? Click here to send us an email and we’ll try to answer it.

 A: State fishing regs prohibit use of more than one pole at a time when fishing for Chinook salmon within our derby’s fishing areas (6, 7, and 9).
 You can bring more than one pole, of course; but each license holder can only fish one pole at a time.
 (Our rules originally said “one pole per person” but we meant “one pole in the water per person.”)
 Also, each person in the boat (not each pole in the boat!) needs a fishing ticket.

-Q: There was confusion last year about Area 9 boundaries.
+Q: There was confusion in 2011 about Area 9 boundaries.
 What’s the deal this year?

-A: We created a muddle last year in a last minute rule change that tried to accommodate eastsiders fishing the derby.
-For 2012, after much discussion, the derby association has restored the original derby boundaries (the line from Double Bluff to Foulweather Bluff to Tala Point).
-We’re sorry that, by trying to be inclusive, we created unnecessary problems, and we will be more careful in future.
+A: We created a muddle in 2011 in a last minute rule change that tried to accommodate eastsiders fishing the derby.
+After much discussion in 2012, and continuing today, the derby association restored the original derby boundaries (the line from Double Bluff to Foulweather Bluff to Tala Point).
+We’re sorry that, by trying to be inclusive in 2011, we created unnecessary problems.
+We will be more careful about last-minute changes in future!

 Questions about tickets

-NEW 2013: Q: When and where to I pickup my tickets bought on-line?
+Q: When and where do I pickup my tickets bought on-line?

 A: No. Each person, not each pole, needs a ticket.
 Our brochure was confusing about this.
 We originally said “every legal pole in the boat needs a ticket” but what we meant was that every person who could put a pole in the water needs a ticket.
 Although state fishing regs prohibit use of more than one pole at a time when fishing for Chinook salmon within our derby’s fishing areas (6, 7, and 9), you can certainly bring more than one pole per person/ticket.